(C) Joachim Bergauer

 Personal

 My life goes beyond research!
 When I’m not riding my Kawasaki Ninja, I’m constantly seeking new opportunities to learn and grow.
+Statistically, I am also very likely to be found at any automotive event in Austria – or anywhere else where engines make noise.

 I’m fluent in German (native) and Turkish (native), with a strong command of English (C1), French (A2), and Croatian (A1).